 Prof Mary Anne Plaatjies van Huffel

-Prof Plaatjies van Huffel currently teaches Church History and Church Law at the Faculty of Theology at Stellenbosch University and is a co-minister at the URCSA congregation, Scottsdene, Kraaifontein, near Cape Town.
-Her research focuses on Gender Equality, Church Law, Creeds and Confessions and she has publishes numerous academic papers.
-Her interests include human dignity especially with regard to vulnerable groups, ethnicity, culture and identity.
-She is married to Rev. Dawid Van Huffel, full-time minister of the URCSA congregation, Scottsdene.
+Prof Plaatjies van Huffel taught Church History and Church Law at the Faculty of Theology at Stellenbosch University and is a co-minister at the URCSA congregation, Scottsdene, Kraaifontein, near Cape Town.
+Her research focused on Gender Equality, Church Law, Creeds and Confessions and she has publishes numerous academic papers.
+Her interests included human dignity especially with regard to vulnerable groups, ethnicity, culture and identity.
+She was married to Rev. Dawid Van Huffel, full-time minister of the URCSA congregation, Scottsdene.

 Mr Willie Erasmus

 Mr Willem C Erasmus is a Chartered Accountant.

 He graduated from the University of Stellenbosch in the fields of Accounting and Tax.

 As an Audit Partner in the Professional firm of Ernst & Young he served a wide range of clients with his professional opinion and advice on financial and tax matters as well as business strategy.